zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/primary-key.md

 LastMod: 2025-08-11
 ---

-# Primary Key Options with Entity Framework Extensions
+# Primary Key Options in EF Extensionss

 The `ColumnPrimaryKeyExpression` and `ColumnPrimaryKeyNames` options allow you to perform bulk operations with a **custom key**.
 Instead of using the primary key mapped in your entities, these options use the key you provide.